khaors/geocompr/main.md

 Imagine further that a survey you conducted indicates following target group: males between 20-40 years old who live alone or with just one person (single households, not families).
 Additionally, you are in the lucky position to have sufficient capital to open between one and ten shops per region.
 But where should they be placed?
-Geomarketing consultancies have been developed to help people answer such questions, and they would happily charge high rates for their expertise.
+Location analysis consultancies have been developed to help people answer such questions, and they would happily charge high rates for their expertise.
 <!--It is testament to the rate of technological development that these questions can now be answered by informed citizens using free and open source software.-->

 The here presented analysis will demonstrate a number of geocomputational techniques learned during the first chapters of the book.
-Additionally, this chapter will illustrate common steps in geomarketing to find suitable locations for a specific shop type (here: cycle stores).
+Additionally, this chapter will illustrate common steps in location analysis to find suitable locations for a specific shop type (here: cycle stores).
 The analysis includes following steps:

 - The retrieval of socio-demographic data by downloading gridded German census data (section \@ref(create-census-rasters)).